intermine/im-docs/docs/embedding/apps-c/publication-search.md

 ## Fin

 This concludes our application.
 Running a static web server to view the `/example` folder, we are presented with a page that displays our app.
-Typing a symbol into the input box and pressing `Enter` launches a request against MouseMine and if successfull, shows us results.
+Typing a symbol into the input box and pressing `Enter` launches a request against MouseMine and if successful, shows us results.

 ## Appendix